Tímea Babos: Doubles

-2014–15: First Grand Slam final, debut at the WTA Finals, top 10
+2014–15: Grand Slam final, debut at the WTA Finals, top 10

 Babos continued with modest results in singles on the WTA Tour, falling mostly in the first round.
-Success she had on the ITF Circuit, where she won the $75k Kangaroo Cup in Gifu, and then the $100k Internationaux de la Vienne in Poitiers.
+Success she had on the ITF Circuit, where she won the 75k Kangaroo Cup in Gifu, and then the 100k Internationaux de la Vienne in Poitiers.
 In doubles, she had a strong start, winning at the Premier-level Sydney International, her second doubles title of the year.
 She reached another Premier final at the Open GdF Suez, but ended runner-up alongside Kristina Mladenovic.
 After a few non-significant results, she reached the final at the Monterrey Open but lost in the final.
 Two weeks later, she won the Malaysian Open alongside Chan Hao-ching.
 In late June, Babos made big improvement, reaching her first Grand Slam final at Wimbledon alongside Mladenovic.
 They lost to Italian former champions, Sara Errani and Roberta Vinci.
 With this result, Babos advanced to the top 30.
 Again with Mladenovic, she reached the final at the Cincinnati Open, but they lost after the retirement.